 DROP OFF & PICK UP

-Students should arrive no earlier than 7:25am and should meet at their designated spot in the gym.
+Students should arrive no earlier than 7:40am and should meet at their designated spot in the gym.
 If students eat breakfast they need to go directly to the cafeteria.
-Breakfast is served from 7:25am to 7:45am.
-Pick up your Kindergarten students from the main entrance on College Street.
+Breakfast is served from 7:40am to 8:00am.